mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 So, how do we solve the knapsack problem?
 By breaking it down into simpler subproblems, solving them, and storing their solutions in a table!

-In our case, we'll create a table with columns representing items and rows representing knapsack capacities.
+In our case, we'll create a table with columns representing items and rows representing possible knapsack capacities.
 We'll fill in the table iteratively with the maximum total value for different combinations of capacity and items, and then use the table to find the optimal solution.

 # Why Do We Need Dynamic Programming?